 Family Front Door (out of hours team): 01905 768020

 If you believe a child is in immediate danger of harm you should contact:

 All adults who work in school have a responsibility to read and understand all safeguarding policies and act in accordance at all times.

 What support is available?

 Early Help is an important part of supporting our children and their families as soon as a problem emerges, with the aim to stop problems escalating.
-Franche Community Primary School offers extensive Early Help which is tailored to support individual needs, this can include working closely with Caroline Hallam from WHP (Wyre Forest & Hagley Project) to provide Early Help support.
+Franche Community Primary School offers extensive Early Help which is tailored to support individual needs.

 Links to national and local agency advisory services for parents and carers: